TylerPachal/sangria-website/getting-started.md

 ```

 By default, macro will only consider the case class fields.
 In this example we explicitly asked macro to include `picture` method.
-We also defined an implemented interface since this does not happen by default. `deriveObjectType` macro is also able to handle method
+We also defined an implemented interface since this does not happen by default.
+The `deriveObjectType` macro is also able to handle method
 arguments and translate them to GraphQL field arguments.

 ### Query Type

-Finally we need to define a `Query` type. `Query` type is a bit special because it will define the top-level fields.
+Finally we need to define a `Query` type.
+The `Query` type is a bit special because it will define the top-level fields.
 You will use these
-fields as an entry point in your GraphQL queries.
+fields as entry points into your GraphQL schema.
 Otherwise `Query` is the same object type that we already defined several times earlier.
 This time around, let's define it as a normal `ObjectType`, but before we will do this, we need to define a product repository
 which will be responsible for loading the product information from a database or external service.
-For a simplicity sake, let's just use an in-memory
+To keep things simple, let's just use an in-memory
-product list in this example:
+product list for this example:

 ```scala
 class ProductRepo {